citizensadvice/cads/README.md

 - the documentation **[website](https://citizensadvice.github.io/ca-designsystem/)**
 - a **sandbox** environment used as a playground for new component.

 We're making use of [Lerna](Lernajs.io) and Yarn workspaces to help with the dependency management, meaning we can publish each component individually.
-This gives a consumer of the framework the power to pull in only what they requie.
+This gives a consumer of the framework the power to pull in only what they require.

+We also make use of Docker to make sure we avoid the "it works on my machine" statement.
+We detail the instructions for setting this up in each section, but make sure you've installed [Docker](https://www.docker.com/get-started) beforehand.

 ## Framework guide